jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 ### 3. MCP Integration

+> **⚠️ SECURITY NOTICE**: The MCP server package is NOT available on PyPI.
+Only use the local installation methods described below.
+Any package named `idp-bedrock-mcp-server` on PyPI is not official and may be malicious.

 Deploy MCP servers to expose document processing as standardized tools for AI agents.

 **Two Options Available:**